 Anne has lived in the Middle Section of the Northwest Branch watershed since 1970.
 She served as President of NNWB in 2008-10 and again in 2012-2013.
-She is not currently on the board.
 She enjoys hiking and advocating for clean water and clean energy.
+She has been participating in the Anacostia Riverkeeper water monitoring program.
 She looks forward to a new wave of residents interested in stewardship of this precious stream valley.
 Anne currently maintains the website and database and serves as Advocacy Chair.
-She now seeks election to the board.

 James lives in the Middle Section of the Northwest Branch watershed.
 He has led cleanups on the Northwest Branch since 2007, at both Burnt Mills and in W. Hyattsville, bringing the power of Boy Scouts to bear on the problem of trash and introducing them to the importance of keeping our waterways clean.
 He was elected to the NNWB Board in 2009 and served several years as president.
-He is not currently on the board.
 James brings experience and outreach ideas from his work at Amnesty International and would like to see NNWB greatly expand its outreach efforts.
-James now seeks election to the board.

 Suzanne has lived near the Northwest Branch for 25 years.
 She is very happy to have raised her children near this beautiful natural setting.
 Suzanne was elected to the board in December 2010 and reached out to her neighborhood to draw them into helping to preserve the beauty of the stream valley and improve its health.
 When she is not stuck behind a computer working in the IT field, you may find her hiking along the trail with her faithful Chocolate Lab.